John Wayne Airport issues . . . as of March 2018

 - Original 1981 Environmental Impact Statement (triggered dispute leading to Settlement Agreement) — online on Hathi Trust and Google Books

 - EIR 508 for 1985 Master Plan, all volumes available on Hathi Trust digital library, or Google books:

-- EIR 582 for 2003 extension (allowed massive expansion of terminal) — in print at Newport Beach Public Library + supplemental report for terminal construction.
+- EIR 582 for the 2003 Settlement Agreement extension (which allowed massive expansion of the terminal) is available in print at Newport Beach Public Library , including a 2004 Supplemental EIR for terminal construction.
 A scanned copy of the latter (only) is available on the AWG website.

-- EIR 617 for 2014 extension: draft online at JWA (with explanation here); in print at Newport Beach Public Library (draft and final).
+- EIR 617 for the 2014 extension: draft online at JWA (with explanation here); in print at Newport Beach Public Library (draft and final).
 There is also an associated Mitigation Monitoring Program listing tasks to be accomplished after adoption of the extended Settlement Agreement.